Will recruiters ghost me? How to keep momentum when replies are not something you can control

 Each week, ship one interview test result you can name: “I fixed X class of mistake.”
 That is proof even when a recruiter is silent.

-Add one mock interview rep focused on a story you will reuse across companies, so you are not re-inventing from scratch for every new thread.
+Add one interview practice rep focused on a story you will reuse across companies, so you are not re-inventing from scratch for every new thread.

 If you are burned out, shrink scope.
 One strong story, one clean technical explanation, and one calm follow-up line beats 20 sloppy applications.